 Why Are Golf Balls So Expensive?
 (11 Best Reasons)

 I recently purchased a dozen quality golf balls.
-The problem is, quality golf balls cost an arm and a leg, and even the cheapest version will still leave some dent in your wallet.
+The problem is quality golf balls cost an arm and a leg, and even the cheapest version will still leave some dent in your wallet.
 Why are golf balls so expensive?

-Golf balls are expensive because of the significant amount of research and engineering that goes into producing top-quality golf balls.
+Golf balls are expensive because of the research and engineering that goes into producing top-quality golf balls.
 The research and development include other expenditures like paying for research spaces, branding, expertise, and marketing.
 Customization and the type of materials used are other factors that raise the price of golf balls.

 Golf balls have always been expensive since the game was invented.

-Why Golf Balls are So Expensive
+Why Golf Balls Are So Expensive

 1. Research and Development